 Orangutans are losing their habitat

-Belonging to the great apes, orangutans are one of human closest relatives.
+Belonging to the great apes, orangutans are one of humans closest relatives.
 The habitat of the Sumatran orangutans is increasingly destroyed by legal and illegal deforestation for the production of timber or for palm oil plantations.
 As a consequence, the orangutans and many other species are losing the basis of their existence.
 Also, orangutan babies are still illegally traded as pets whereby their mothers are killed.
 Following most recent estimations, less than 15’000 Sumatran Orangutans are left.

 Suaq is one of the last strong holds of the Sumatran orangutan